frankshearar/Home/[Spec]-Fallback-package-folders.md

 ### Tools
 The ``.tools`` folder will be ignored for fallback folders.
 The lock files for tools may only exist at the user level.

+Packages for tools may be provided by fallback folders.